gnunn-gitops/cluster-config/README.md

 Having said, the new ApplicationSet feature supporting creating custom generator plugins may make it more amenable for this use case but I have not explored this as of yet.

+## Argo CD Plugin

+From a GitOps purist point of view there is a desire to have everything in git regardless of how many manifests need to be maintained.
+Thus with kustomize this can make for a significant number of overlays to account for cluster differences in endpoints (each cluster has its own DNS domain) and other internal cluster details like cluster name, cluster id, infrastructure id, etc.

+I'm more a pragmatist then a purist, as a result I use a Argo CD Configuration Management Plugin (CMP) to template some per cluster static items as environment variables to minimize the amount of individual cluster overlays.

+I am using ACM's ability to template in policies to automatically populate the required environment variables, you can see that [here](https://github.com/gnunn-gitops/acm-hub-bootstrap/blob/main/components/policies/gitops/base/manifests/gitops-instance/base/argocd.yaml#L54).

+Note this works because I am using the distributed topology so the Argo CD sitting on each cluster can have unique environment variables.
+In a centralized topology you could look at adding labels/annotations to cluster secrets and then use the ApplicationSet cluster generator to pass these into Applications as possibly one way to accomplish the same.

 # Usage

 As detailed in the layers section, cluster specific configuration is stored in the bootstrap/overlays folder.
 To deploy a specific cluster configuration, simply create an application in Argo CD that points to the appropriate cluster folder, i.e. `bootstrap/overlays/{clustername}`.